alonsovidales/Brain2/README.md

 ## Overview and deployment specifications

-The classical architecture for a high performance and high availability system use to be:
+The classical architecture for a high performance and high availability system without Brain use to be:

 <p align="center">
     <img src="https://raw.github.com/alonsovidales/Brain2/master/doc/imgs/classic_deployment_schema.png" height="350" />